 10 tips if you go to Halloween Horror Nights

-If you go to Halloween Horror Nights, here are my tips:
+If you go to Halloween Horror Nights at Universal Studios, here are my top tips:

 - Wear comfortable clothes and shoes.
-You will walk a lot and you will also be standing in line to enter the haunted houses, so sneakers are ideal.
+You will walk A LOT.
+You’ll also be standing in line to enter the haunted houses, so sneakers are ideal.
 The dress code for teen girls seemed to be denim shorts, while jeans and yoga pants were the norm for adults.

 - Buy your tickets in advance.
-You can not imagine how many friends I have that have arrived at the park and have found that the tickets are sold out for that night.
-May it not happen to you!
-Also, if you buy your ticket online, many times you save money.
+You can’t imagine how many friends I have that arrived at the park and then found out that tickets were sold out for the specific night they wanted.
+Don’t let this happen to you!
+Also, if you buy your ticket online beforehand, you can save money with different promotions.

 - Arrive early.
 You’ll be surprised by how many people attend Halloween Horror Nights and if you arrive before they open the doors, you can do so much more.
 The Universal Orlando website advises you arrive near 5 pm.

 - Have dinner before going to the park.
-That way you will take advantage of every second exploring the haunted houses and attractions, instead of finding where to eat something.
+That way you can take advantage of every second exploring the haunted houses and attractions, instead of finding where to eat something.

 - Bring a bottle of water for each person.
 Even if you go to the park at night, it’s usually hot and you’ll walk a lot.
 That’s why it’s important to hydrate.
-Also, you will save money if you bring your own water.
+Also, you’ll save money if you bring your own water.

 - If you can, pay for the express pass.
-You will save a lot of time by accessing the express lines, so you can go to all the haunted houses and also go to attractions like Revenge of The Mummy, Men in Black or Hollywood Rip Ride Rockit.
+The express lines are a splurge, but truly save you so much time.
+By having the pass you can visit all the haunted houses and also go to attractions like Revenge of The Mummy, Men in Black or Hollywood Rip Ride Rockit.